R300-AI/ITRI-AI-Hub/docs/pages/get-started.md

 ### MediaTek Genio Series

 <div style="margin-left: 20px;">
 <p>The MediaTek Genio series of embedded systems is designed for versatile applications, offering a balance of performance and power efficiency.
-This series all supporting <strong>Ubuntu 22.04</strong> operating systems.</p>
+This series fully supports the <strong>Ubuntu 22.04</strong> operating system, with the primary differences being the types of NPUs.
+For basic image processing needs, the <strong>Genio 350</strong> is sufficient; the <strong>Genio 510</strong> and <strong>Genio 700</strong> support the most AI operators; the <strong>Genio 1200</strong> is mainly used for high CPU and GPU access and simple AI operations, but cannot delegate more complex models (e.g., YOLO) to the NPU for computation.</p>
 </div>

 |  Devices     | Genio 350    | Genio 510     | Genio 700     | Genio 1200     |